Turkmenistan entry requirements for Nigeria passport holders

 Frequently asked questions

-No. Turkmenistan does not offer visa on arrival for Nigerian passport holders.
-You must obtain a visa from a Turkmen embassy before you travel.
+No. Turkmenistan does not offer visa-on-arrival for Nigerian passport holders.
+You must obtain a visa before you travel, through a Turkmen embassy or consulate.

 Official sources